Safety After a Storm

 • Treat chemically by adding unscented chlorine bleach in these amounts: two drops of bleach for each quart of clear water or four drops of bleach for each quart of muddy or dirty water.
 Let the water stand at least 30 minutes before using.

-• Homeowners affected by flooding who receive their water from a private well should have the well inspected, disinfected and sampled in order to protect their health.
+• Homeowners impacted by flooding who do not receive their water supply from a public water system regulated by the MSDH should have their private well inspected, disinfected and sampled in order to protect their health.
 See our step-by-step instructions on disinfecting your private water well.

 Last reviewed on Jun 20, 2023 request edits